Mono Couple becomes Poly Couple

 Last edited:

 Thanks GG.
-I keep finding myself slipping back to maybe it's not abuse.
+I keep finding myself slipping back to: Maybe it's not abuse.
 Maybe I'm just over-exaggerating things in my head.
-Then my brain keeps reminding me of all the hurt but I don't know what to believe.
+Then my brain keeps reminding me of all the hurt.
+But I don't know what to believe.

 You're right.
 I'm extremely isolated.
 I can't talk about it with anyone from work.
 I walk the line with professionalism every day.
-I swear a lot and enjoy making stupid jokes and I find that graphic analogies during training leave lasting impressions on my trainees.
+I swear a lot and enjoy making stupid jokes, and I find that graphic analogies during training leave lasting impressions on my trainees.
 "My network is like a clean set of genitals.
 Our firewall is like the condom that covers the network as it wades through the orgy that is the internet.
 Your USB that you brought from home... it's like that used needle you found on the ground in crack alley and just jammed it through the condom.
 Why the fuck would you do that?!"
 Needless to say, I was never allowed to give cybersecurity training again.

 Honestly, because of the anonymity, this feels like the only place I can say what's going on and get feedback.
-I know I need to go out and make new friends but right now that's really hard and seems like a pricey endeavor.
+I know I need to go out and make new friends, but right now that's really hard and seems like a pricey endeavor.
 Drinks, events, public places... all seem a little out of reach and expensive.

 It's really hard to separate which thoughts are me and which thoughts are the product of our relationship.
 I don't want to put too much faith in my anger because I've seen how that can go too far.
 I'm constantly afraid I'm too angry at the situation so I default to ...
 I don't know what.
 It's probably helplessness.
 But I do carry a lot of righteous anger that I don't want to let push me over the line and into the wrong.

 I definitely need more time.
-It feels like a race to get better and I'm falling behind.
-Like if I don't hurry and get some sort of resolution I'm going to be stuck like this forever.
+It feels like a race to get better and I'm falling behind, like if I don't hurry and get some sort of resolution I'm going to be stuck like this forever.
 It's hard to live moment to moment with no clear way ahead.

 I keep finding myself slipping back to maybe it's not abuse.
 Maybe I'm just over-exaggerating things in my head.
 Then my brain keeps reminding me of all the hurt but I don't know what to believe.

 I definitely need more time.
-It feels like a race to get better and I'm falling behind.
-Like if I don't hurry and get some sort of resolution I'm going to be stuck like this forever.
+It feels like a race to get better and I'm falling behind, like if I don't hurry and get some sort of resolution I'm going to be stuck like this forever.
 It's hard to live moment to moment with no clear way ahead.

 As for friends outside of work, well I've been scared to go out and meet people for so long.
 It's one of the things that made dating so difficult.
 That and COVID.
 Everyone I used to know lives on the other side of the country.
 My best friend from back home just lost his step father to COVID.
 I don't even have the heart to tell him about Spitfire and I. Really, I've only told one of my brothers and my Dad about this.
 They are supportive, but also on the East coast.

-When ready?
-Maybe could consider asking therapist or looking around for a divorce support group or class.
+It's ok to talk anonymously here because that feels doable and safe.
+When you're ready, maybe you could consider asking your therapist or looking around for a divorce support group or class.
 Those appear in a lot of places.
-And/or healthy relationship class.
-Those are sometimes run in libraries, community centers, and online now and put on by domestic violence shelters and similar.
+And/or a healthy relationship class.
+Those are sometimes run in libraries, community centers, and online now, and are put on by domestic violence shelters and similar.

 Maybe you could think about saying "Best friend, I don't want to add to your burdens.
 I do not expect you to help me or do anything.
 I just wanted to make you aware Spitfire and I are separating.
 I'm working with a therapist.